Richard St. Clair: Life History and Musical Career

 St. Clair, following in his father's footsteps, began his studies at Harvard University in Cambridge (Massachusetts) where in 1969 he earned his Bachelor of Arts (A.B.) with honors in music composition, the first of many Harvard students to write a musical work in lieu of a thesis.
 While an undergraduate he studied piano techniques (sight-reading and figured bass) with Luise Vosgerchian, harmony with James Haar and John MacIvor Perkins, counterpoint with James Yannatos and Alejandro Enrique Planchart, form and analysis with Luciano Berio, and composition with Billy Jim Layton and Leon Kirchner.

+St. Clair's music and the music of his fellow classmate, John Adams, both reacted against the then prevailing academic emphasis on writing music after the manner of twelve-tone and avant-garde composers, most often meaning the music of Arnold Schoenberg and that of Anton Webern, the latter who set the stage for the academic avant-garde that was to emerge in Europe (Boulez, Stockhausen) and America (Carter, Babbitt) in the 1940s into the 1960s and prevails in many quarters even today.
+Both St. Clair and Adams rejected that school of thought, Adams turning to minimalism (e.g. "Short Ride in a Fast Machine") and St. Clair turning to neo-classicism (e.g. Piano Sonata no. 1).
+Both St. Clair and Adams have evolved considerably since they first emerged in the 1960s.

 In graduate school at Harvard he went on to earn his Master of Arts (A.M.) in 1973 and his Doctor of Philosophy (Ph.D.) in 1978, both degrees in music composition.
 During his student years he was awarded several prizes for his compositions.
 At Harvard he studied composition with Roger Sessions, Leon Kirchner, Earl Kim, and David Del Tredici.
 He studied piano privately with Paul Lundquist, Earnest Harris, and Leonard Shure.
 As a graduate student he was persuaded by a fellow student at Harvard to study piano with Margaret Chaloff in Boston.
+She was fascinated with the occult and encouraged the development of cultic practices (psychic readings, celibacy/abstention, sending light in groups, recruiting new followers, channeling, reincarnation, psychometry, palmistry, Tarot cards, etc.) among her inner circle, with her as the guiding, and all-controlling, guru.
+Her very approach to piano technique itself became entangled with her religious eccentricity and whims.
+This dark side of the legendary "Madame Chaloff" has since come to light following her death in 1977.
+Alongside with Chaloff was her junior partner Avram David, whose ritualistic mistreatment of St. Clair displayed classic patterns of cultic abuse.

-After a few lessons it became evident to him that she was grooming him for a career as a concert pianist, against which St. Clair rebelled and decided to continue his aspirations as a composer.
-He made his debut as a composer with his performance of his avant-garde Piano Piece no. 1 at the Marlboro Music Festival in 1967 as an invitee of his teacher, Leon Kirchner; there he was encouraged by Director Rudolf Serkin to continue to pursue a career in composition.
+St. Clair made his debut as a composer with his performance of his avant-garde Piano Piece no. 1 at the Marlboro Music Festival in 1967 as an invitee of his teacher, Leon Kirchner; there he was encouraged by Director Rudolf Serkin to continue to pursue a career in composition.
 Serkin's laconic comment on St. Clair's Piano Piece No. 1, "It has line."
 Both Shure and Serkin discouraged St. Clair from pursuing a career as a concert pianist, though St. Clair occasionally performed his own piano compositions in concert.
 Although his student years were turbulent, he emerged as a successful composer of broad stylistic tastes.